rust-lang/rfcs/text/0000-is-sorted.md

 [In the issue on the main repository](https://github.com/rust-lang/rust/issues/44370), concerns about completely consuming the iterator were raised.
 Some alternatives, such as [`while_sorted`](https://github.com/rust-lang/rust/issues/44370#issuecomment-327873139), were suggested.
-However, consuming the iterator is not really uncommon nor a problem.
+However, consuming the iterator is neither uncommon nor a problem.
 Methods like `count()`, `max()` and many more consume the iterator, too.
 [One comment](https://github.com/rust-lang/rust/issues/44370#issuecomment-344516366) mentions: